|P.O. Box 208042, Clinic Building-30

-Our faculty provide subspecialty expertise in pediatric neuroradiology, head and neck imaging, spine imaging, seizure imaging, emergency imaging, functional imaging, and neurodiagnostic and interventional angiography.
-We have close collaborations with the Department of Neurosurgery and Neurology, Pediatrics, Otolaryngology, Orthopedics and Radiation Oncology.
-At Yale there are many areas of excellence in the neurosciences which is considered to be an institutional priority.
-As such we are in a unique position – we receive referrals and recognition from around the world with respect to spinal imaging, mandibular imaging, pediatric imaging, and imaging of the patients with seizures, tumors and demyelinating diseases.
-Our staff includes the past President of the Neuroradiology and the American Society of Spine Radiology.
-With respect to Connecticut, we are one of the two pediatric hospitals in the state and as such are able to offer MR imaging of pediatric patients in a safe environment (in conjunction with the Anesthesia Dept) for those children who cannot be imaged awake.
+Our faculty provide subspecialty expertise in pediatric neuroradiology, head and neck imaging, spine imaging, seizure imaging, emergency imaging, functional imaging, neurodiagnostic and interventional angiography.
+We work closely with the Departments and Sections of Neurosurgery and Neurology, Pediatrics, Otolaryngology, Orthopedics and Radiation Oncology.
+Our staff includes the past Presidents of the American Society of Neuroradiology and American Society of Spine Radiology.
+As one of two pediatric hospitals in the state, we offer MR imaging of pediatric patients in a safe environment (in partnership with the Yale Dept. of Anesthesia).

-Research interests of the Neuroradiology faculty has led to a number of funded research opportunities, usually through collaboration with other Yale School of Medicine faculty.
-Current or recent funded research include
+Our research endeavors have led to a number of funded projects, many through collaboration with other Yale School of Medicine faculty.
+Current or recent funded initiatives include:

 - Risk and Predictors of Intractable Epilepsy in Children: A long-term follow-up